opensourcedesign/opensourcedesign.github.io/README.md

 2. Using the [Prose Editor](http://edit.opensourcedesign.net)

-### Design, Code, Etc...
+## Contribte Code & Design

-This step requires you having `ruby`  and `git` installed, some basic ability to use a terminal, as well as web-development knowledge of templates.
-In your terminal
+This step requires having `ruby` and `git` installed and some basic ability to use a terminal.
+Some web development knowledge is also helpful.

-1. Install Jekyll using and other ruby gems
+1. In your terminal to istall Jekyll using and other ruby gems

 ```
 gem install jekyll github-pages html-proofer